Google Translate Disclaimer

 Talk with your teen about the real-life, possible consequences of alcohol use, including:

-• Doing something embarrassing;
+• Doing something embarrassing, including on social media;

 • Getting into a fight with a friend (or stranger);